munshaw/my-systems-old/Server.md

 chown znc-admin /home/znc-admin/.znc/znc.pem
 ```

 Znc can be set to start automatically by adding `@reboot su znc-admin -c znc` to `sudo crontab -e`.
 After rebooting, ZNC can be accessed via the web with `https://<server>:<znc-port>/`.
-To connect to ZNC with irssi on your client, add the following to `~/.irssi/config` in servers
+To connect to ZNC with irssi on your workstation, add the following to `servers` in `~/.irssi/config`

 ```
 {